 When your gut microbiome is balanced, the benefits extend far beyond your digestive tract.
 Probiotics can help address many of the frustrating health concerns that become more common after 60.
 They work to make digestion easier, which means less bloating and more regular bowel movements.
 They also support a stronger immune system.
 For women, a healthy gut is closely linked to healthier vaginal and urinary tracts, which can be a game-changer for those dealing with issues like urinary incontinence.
 Furthermore, a balanced gut helps your body better absorb key nutrients like calcium and B12, and it can even help manage the low-grade inflammation that naturally increases with age.

-The Best Probiotic Strains for Women Over 60
+What Are the Best Probiotic Strains for Women Over 60?

 Walking down the supplement aisle can be overwhelming.
 The labels on probiotic bottles are filled with long, scientific-sounding names that don't mean much to most of us.
 But here’s the truth: not all probiotics are the same.
 Different strains of these good bacteria perform very different jobs in your body.
 Simply grabbing any bottle off the shelf is like hiring a plumber to fix your electricity; you might get lucky, but you probably won’t get the results you need.
 This is why so many women try probiotics and give up, thinking they just don't work.
 The problem wasn't the probiotic, it was the wrong probiotic.